 It’s not hard to believe that the Aztecs were incredibly impressed with these structures.
 The earliest buildings were built 200 B.C. and had intricate plumbing and sewage systems that ran underground and through buildings.
 They even had flushing toilets.
 The original buildings were covered in plaster and painted with intricate murals of gods and goddesses that still survive to this day (they basically invented lacquer finishing).
 They were painted with juice from a specific species of cactus and mixed with various elements such as the blood of gnats, shells from the sea, copper from the earth, or ash from the volcano.
 You can see people doing demonstrations of these things in the area.

 The Pyramid of the Sun is about the same size as the pyramids in Egypt.
 It is supposed to be placed in a strategic location to mark the summer solstice and is equal distance from the tip of Argentina to the tip of Canada (allegedly, this has not been fact-checked).
 During the summer solstice there’s supposed to be a huge rave in the desert to celebrate it according to the locals.
 There is a large table in front of the Pyramid of the Sun where human sacrifices were conducted.
 It was said that the strongest 15 year-old boys every year would race up the pyramid and the first one to the top would be killed and his heart cut out to be “offered” to the Gods.
-Now, knowing your ass was gonna be killed and your beating heart ripped out of your chest, why in the fuck would you want to be first to the top?
+Now, knowing you would be killed and your beating heart ripped out of your chest, why in the fuck would you want to be first to the top?

 It was then explained to me that there was a difference between an offering and a sacrifice.
 An offering was a choice that a person had to honor his life by being killed for the gods.
 A sacrifice was not really a choice, it was determined by someone else that you would be killed and then offered to the gods.
 So these boys were human offerings, not sacrifices, they wanted to be chosen.
 This pyramid is one of the only great pyramids in the world that you can climb all the way to the top.